-For 2023, we are planning to continue our journey towards building an effective internal process to ensure that there is no slavery or human trafficking in our supply chains.
-We will do so by renewing our efforts on previously planned or already commenced initiatives, namely (i) launching the online learning module and making relevant policies and information accessible to all our employees; (ii) continued checking of high risk seafood items on GSSI recognised certification and continuing to conduct supplier audits and engage with our business partners on issues of modern slavery and human rights, with special focus on alignment with our anti-modern slavery approach, Supplier Code of Conduct and sustainable sourcing practices; and (iii) working with our third-party expert organisations to raise awareness and share knowledge, both within our Group and outside.
+For 2022, we are planning to continue our journey towards building an effective internal process to ensure that there is no slavery or human trafficking in our supply chains.
+We will do so by renewing our efforts on previously planned or already commenced initiatives, namely (i) creating online learning module and making relevant policies and information accessible to all our employees; (ii) continuing to conduct supplier audits and engage our business partners on issues of modern slavery and human rights; and (iii) working with our third-party expert organisations to raise awareness and share knowledge, both within our Group and outside.
 We aim to continuously improve the information we have on our tier 1 and highest risk suppliers as well as a better understanding of the situation throughout the additional tiers in our supply chain.
 For further information on our approach to corporate responsibility and sustainability both now and in the future, please refer to our CRS Report and CRS Statement of Approach.

-In respect of our efforts to improve our access to sustainable and ethically sourced seafood in Hong Kong, we look forward to continuing our collaboration with Teng Hoi as well as with the fellow members of the Hong Kong Sustainable Seafood Coalition.
+In respect of our efforts to improve our access to sustainable and ethically sourced seafood in Hong Kong, we look forward to continue our collaboration with Teng Hoi as well as with the fellow members of the Hong Kong Sustainable Seafood Coalition.